ryanatkn/cosmicplayground/src/sy/README.md

 Typical usage has the developer define a config file that exports a data structure which gets converted into plain css.

+> TODO walk through all of the tradeoffs of using an AST (ESTree)
+> versus the current simplified data structure

 Most css-in-js solutions come with a significant runtime performance penalty, and most utility class libraries generate large stylesheets and need a large set of tools.